 How to Buy Scallops

 Not only do you pay for water weight, they don’t taste as good.
-Treated scallops leave a milky solution in the pan as they cook so they steam more than sear, meaning they don’t brown as well.
+Treated scallops leave a milky solution in the pan as they cook so they steam more than sear, so they don’t brown as well.

 Watch as they select your scallops and guide them if necessary so you get what you want.
 Scallops are best cooked the same day.
 I usually ask the fish counter to package them in an ice bag to transport home, then put them in the fridge on ice in a shallow dish until dinner time.

 Prep and Cook Vegetables

 To sear scallops, you’ll need a good non-stick pan.
-My favorite is the ScanPan CTX.
+My favorite is the ScanPan.
 It’s the best non-stick pan I’ve used and works great for searing scallops as well as many other dishes (like omelets).
 Check your non-stick pan.
 If it’s scratchy and the coating is old and flaking, it’s not safe to use.
 Toss it and invest in a new one.